 The Company's constitution specifies that all non-executive directors must retire from office no later than the third annual general meeting following their last election.
+Upon retirement the non-executive director can nominate for re-election.

 Chair and managing director